theodoreOnzGit/spiceSharpFluidFlowSolver/tests/pipesAndValves/README.md

 3. ensure that we are able to pass out all mass flowrate and kinemtaic pressure values.
 4. be able to deal with hydrostatic pressure and pipe arrangement.
-5. validate simuple flow cases for CIET or other flow setups at steady state.
+5. validate simple flow cases for CIET or other flow setups at steady state.